stackbit-projects/academixdao-77313/content/pages/index.md

       type: ImageBlock
   - colors: colors-i
     elementId: ''
-    title: AcademixDAO is a community owned and governed organization
+    title: AcademixDAO is a community owned and governed publishing organization
     subtitle: >-
       These are all excellent features that will provide exactly the things you’re looking for.